New law may force small businesses to reveal data practices

 The law was modeled on the European Union’s General Data Protection Regulation, which took effect May 25.
 The California Legislature passed its law to prevent a more stringent proposed law from being placed on the November election ballot.

-"It may be in the fine print, or it may not be: We're going to be taking your info and sending it out to a bunch of people," says Samson, founder of Petaluma, California-based Senior Care Authority.

-That steers many would-be clients to just a handful of companies, he says, and can mean seniors and families get bombarded with calls while dealing with stressful situations.
+That steers many would-be clients to just a handful of companies, he said, and can mean seniors and families get bombarded with calls while dealing with stressful situations.

 But many unknowns remain about the California law.
-The state attorney general's office must write regulations to accompany several provisions.
-There are inconsistencies between different sections of the law, and the Legislature would need to correct them, says Mark Brennan, an attorney with Hogan Lovells in Washington, D.C., who specializes in technology and consumer protection laws.
-Questions about the law might need to be litigated, including whether California can force businesses based in other states to comply, Brennan says.
-There are similar questions about the European GDPR.
+The state attorney general’s office must write regulations to accompany several provisions.
+There are inconsistencies between different sections of the law, and the Legislature would need to correct them, said Mark Brennan, an attorney who specializes in technology and consumer protection laws.

-In the meantime, small business owners who want to start figuring out if they're likely to be subject to the California law and GDPR can talk to attorneys and technology consultants who deal with privacy rights.
-Brennan suggests companies contact professional and industry organizations that are gathering information about the laws and how to comply.
+In the meantime, small business owners who want to start figuring out if they’re likely to be subject to the law and the General Data Protection Regulation can talk to attorneys and technology consultants who deal with privacy rights.
+Brennan suggested that companies contact professional and industry organizations that are gathering information about the laws and how to comply.

-Some small businesses may benefit, such as any developing software tied to the law.
-Among other things, the software is designed to allow companies and customers to see what information has been gathered, who has access to it and who it has been shared with.

-The software, expected to stay free for consumers, could cost companies into the thousands of dollars a year depending on their size, says Andy Sambandam, CEO of Clarip, one of the software makers.
-But, he says, "over time, the price is going to come down."

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.